 Patients should be aware that Dysport is not for the correction of all lines and wrinkles.
 Other signs of aging, including nasolabial folds and marionette lines, may be better treated with an injectables dermal filler, such as Juvederm or Restylane, which we offer.
 Dermal fillers and Dysport are often performed together.

-The only way to determine whether or not someone is a good candidate for Dysport is by coming in for a consultation with one of our expert injectors at one of our three convenient locations in Rancho Cucamonga, Whittier, or Glendora, CA. Request a consultation by contacting us today!
+The only way to determine whether or not someone is a good candidate for Dysport is by coming in for a consultation with one of our expert injectors at one of our locations in Southern California.
+Request a consultation by contacting us today!

 Before & After Photos